milessabin/shapeless/README.md

 ## Using shapeless

-Binary release artefacts are published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.
+Binary release artifacts are published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.
 Snapshots of the master and scala-2.10.x branches are built using [Travis CI][ci] and automatically published to the Sonatype OSS Snapshot repository.
 To include the Sonatype repositories in your SBT build you should add,